Skip to main content

 • MK-677 ∞ An oral growth hormone secretagogue that increases growth hormone and IGF-1 levels.

 These peptides are chosen based on individual goals, such as improved sleep quality, enhanced muscle protein synthesis, accelerated fat loss, or improved tissue repair.
-The and combination of peptides are tailored to the individual’s physiological response and desired outcomes, minimizing the risk of side effects associated with supraphysiological growth hormone levels.
+The precise dosing and combination of peptides are tailored to the individual’s physiological response and desired outcomes, minimizing the risk of side effects associated with supraphysiological growth hormone levels.

 Other Targeted Peptides